BIGJRA/BIGJRA.github.io/rejuv.md

     -   Earth Power

-This one isn’t too bad… Ren’s team puts in work by supplying Arenite Wall and he also tends to burn it.
-Dropping its attack stats super low is a good move - it’s so slow you should be able to get off at least a Memento or something if you so choose.
+This one isn't too bad… Ren's team puts in work by supplying Arenite Wall and he also tends to burn it.
+Dropping its attack stats super low is a good move - it's so slow you should be able to get off at least a Memento or something if you so choose.
 It holds Black Sludge which you can knock off.
 Using super effective moves to slowly chip away at each of its four shields afterwards will do the trick.

 You can literally loot a knocked out Bladestar grunt for an *Ability Capsule!* Afterwards, head up and out!
 Nothing can be done to the left now, so head up to the next map.
-On the right by a gravestone, you’ll
+On the right by a gravestone, you'll
 find:

 ZCell 100: Zone Zero